CBidis/CSharp8583/README.md

 BaseMessage class
 ```

-and use Annotations in order to mark the Fields of the ISO Message.
+and use Annotations in order to mark the properties of the ISO Message, currently supported types for Properties are byte[], string, CustomField.

 for example,